dinanathsj29/css3-fundamentals-tutorial/README.md

   </figure>
 </p>

 Section 3.
-CSS Basics
+CSS basics
 =====================

 ### 3.1.
 Default Browser styles
 - Open any HTML page (Unstyled / No CSS used) in browser, have a look on content styles
 > **Note**: Saying Unstyled is not accurate as every browser apply own default style set to visual CSS rules `user agent stylesheet` on every elements like `<h1> to <h6>, <ul> <ol> <li>, <p>, <a> [fonts used, different size of text, space between paragraphs, anchor links color]`.
-- When Designer/Developer writes CSS to show custom look it overwrites browser default styles and apply `custom styles`
+- When the Designer/Developer writes CSS to show a custom look it overwrites browser default styles and apply `custom styles`
-- Many HTML elements come with browser specific some default CSS properties which can sometimes result in unknown/unwanted behaviour
+- Many HTML elements come with browser-specific default CSS properties which can sometimes result in unknown/unwanted behavior
 - For example `Input boxes`, `selec option dropdown` are displayed differently in different browsers
 > **Note**: Check the page source or Inspect page with Debugger utilities like: `FireBug, Inspect/ Inspect Element` (in browser -> Right Click on page -> choose Inspect Element -> Check/observe actual HTML/CSS code/tags/properties).